 How can I check my disk quota?

-For all systems, except Koronis, per-user and project-space quotas are no longer enforced.
+For all systems, per-user and project-space quotas are no longer enforced.
 All files in /home/group will be counted against a per-group quota.

-You can check your group quota with the command:
+You can check your group quota by logging in to the MSI login nodes and typing the command:

 You can see your individual utilization in addition to the group's usage with: